tekmarglobal/dart-api-client/docs/AdminApi.md

 <a name="apiadminupdateregionneighborhoodpost"></a>
 # **ApiAdminUpdateRegionNeighborhoodPost**
-> RestResultOfAdminServiceAdminNeighborResponse ApiAdminUpdateRegionNeighborhoodPost (AdminServiceUpdateRegionNeighborhoodRequest body = null)
+> RestResultOfAdminServiceAdminNeighborResponse ApiAdminUpdateRegionNeighborhoodPost (AdminServiceUpdateRegionNeighborhoodRequest adminServiceUpdateRegionNeighborhoodRequest = null)